illacloud/illa-builder/README.md

 </div>

 <h1 align="center"><a href="https://fast-try.illacloud.com/">ILLA Builder</a></h1>
-<p>ILLA is a robust open-source framework for developers to build internal tools.
-By providing many components(Table, Chart, Container, and more), developers can save massive amounts of time on building responsive front-end pages by drag & drop.
-Our "Page" feature allows users to construct multi-page apps in minutes.
-With "Action" features, developers can CRUD and connect to their databases（MongoDB, MySQL, PostgresSQL, and more) with very few codes.
-ILLA also supports different deployment methods, such as Self-hosting and using our Cloud services.</p>
+<p align="center">ILLA is a robust open source low-code patform for developers to build internal tools.
+By using ILLA's library of Components and Actions developers can save massive amounts of time on building tools. </p>

 <p align="center">